cljctools/mult/README.md

 ## goal

-- multiple apps, multiple repls: seamlessly switches connections for evaluation as we navigate files in source tree
+- multiple apps, multiple repls: seamlessly switch connections for evaluation as we navigate files in source tree
 - config driven: no connection sequence combos, jack-ins, jack-ass - define repls in mult.edn file, open extension, it does the rest
 - simply namespace and repls: tab shows current namespace and repls we can evalutate in
 - tabs like browser pages: it's one tab app, but we can open multiple, just like in the browser